Interpublic Group (IPG) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the marketing and advertising company had gained 12.3% in the past month.
-In that same time, the Business Services sector gained 2.34%, while the S&P 500 gained 5.67%.
+Heading into today, shares of the marketing and advertising company had gained 6.48% over the past month, outpacing the Business Services sector's gain of 2.09% and the S&P 500's gain of 4.59% in that time.

-Investors will be hoping for strength from Interpublic Group as it approaches its next earnings release, which is expected to be April 27, 2023.
-On that day, Interpublic Group is projected to report earnings of $0.31 per share, which would represent a year-over-year decline of 34.04%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.2 billion, down 1.37% from the year-ago period.
+Wall Street will be looking for positivity from Interpublic Group as it approaches its next earnings report date.
+This is expected to be April 27, 2023.
+The company is expected to report EPS of $0.31, down 34.04% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.2 billion, down 1.37% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.85 per share and revenue of $9.72 billion, which would represent changes of +3.64% and +2.82%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.85 per share and revenue of $9.72 billion.
+These totals would mark changes of +3.64% and +2.82%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Interpublic Group.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Interpublic Group should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.69% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.69% higher.
 Interpublic Group currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Interpublic Group is holding a Forward P/E ratio of 13.28.
-This valuation marks a premium compared to its industry's average Forward P/E of 10.52.
+In terms of valuation, Interpublic Group is currently trading at a Forward P/E ratio of 13.08.
+Its industry sports an average Forward P/E of 11.37, so we one might conclude that Interpublic Group is trading at a premium comparatively.

-We can also see that IPG currently has a PEG ratio of 1.81.
+Investors should also note that IPG has a PEG ratio of 1.79 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
 Advertising and Marketing stocks are, on average, holding a PEG ratio of 1.87 based on yesterday's closing prices.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.